moortimis/moortimis.github.io/content/blog/how-to-deploy-your-hugo-site-to-github-with-travis-ci.md

 +++
 date = "2017-05-18T05:54:31+12:00"
-title = "How to deploy your Hugo site to GitHub using Travis-CI"" draft = true
+title = "How to deploy your Hugo site to GitHub using Travis-CI"

 +++

 # Install Hugo
 ```
 $ brew update && brew install hugo